 - When Clan Steel Viper joins the invasion of the Inner Sphere they try to "enlighten" the people of the IS of their Clan ways, initially no one buys it.
 They mostly blame Clan Jade Falcon on why the IS don't like them, but in truth, it's because of the Steel Vipers low view of freebirths.

 - This is one of Caleb Davion's many failings as a human being.
 He simply can't take responsibility for his own problems and mistakes.
 It's such an issue that he ends up a paranoid schizophrenic with an invisible friend who serves as both a split personality and an outlet for his amoral impulses.

-- The one thing that the darklords of Ravenloft have in common.
+- Ravenloft: The one thing that the darklords have in common.
 All of them committed terrible deeds (the Acts of Ultimate Darkness) and refuse to acknowledge that they did anything wrong.
 Acknowledging their crimes and their responsibility for their own misfortune is actually the first step towards escaping their realms.
 Then again, anyone who had the strength of character to do this would never have become a darklord in the first place.

 - Into the Woods has a song named "Your Fault", which involves all the 'heroes' placing the blame for the Darker and Edgier second act on each other.
 (See here).
 The witch proceeds to call all of them out on their behavior The Reason You Suck Song, particularly after they all settle on blaming her for everything.

 - In Notre-Dame de Paris, Phoebus's song Je Reviens Vers Toi (To get back to you) is this song in trope form, he tells his fiance, that the gypsy bewitched him into cheating on her, that she only wanted his money and that he's a changed man, as he flirts with temptation.